 Of course, we also offer our employees the opportunity to receive further training externally.
-We are happy advise employees on advanced training or language courses in order to provide tailored support to them in achieving their qualification.
+We are happy to advise employees on advanced training or language courses in order to provide tailored support to them in achieving their qualification.
 Due to bundling different needs, internal training sessions with external speakers are also frequently planned.
 This involves, for example, management training or sales training.
-A total of 5521 training hours took place in the reporting period.
+A total of 11328 training hours took place in the reporting period.

-In order to make the topic of sustainability even more present in our company, a new training course on sustainability was planned in the reporting period and is to be held once a year from the 2021 financial year.
-In terms of content, all three dimensions of sustainability in relation to our company will be taught.
+In order to make the topic of sustainability even more present in our company, a new training course on sustainability was planned in 2020.
+The training regularly took place online from the 3rd quarter of 2021.
+In 2021, a further 272 employees were trained on the topic of sustainability.